 JAMES M. HOGLE, HARVARD MEDICAL SCHOOL / SCIENCE PHOTO LIBRARY JAMES M. HOGLE, HARVARD MEDICAL SCHOOL / SCIENCE PHOTO LIBRARY

 Polio virus.
 Molecular graphic of a polio virus.
-The polio virus is enclosed by a 12-sided protein coat or "capsid", 25-30 nanometres in diameter, consisting of repeated pentagonal units distinguished here by colour.
+The outer protein coat (capsid) of the polio virus is roughly spherical and measures 25-30 nanometres in diameter.
+It consists of 12 repeated pentagonal units, each of which consists of four different proteins (red, blue, green and yellow).
+The blue protein marks the centre of each pentagon.
 The tiny spheres represent individual amino acids.
 The capsid is highly resistant to heat and acid, making the virus stable in such harsh environments as sewage systems and the human gut.
-Infection is by the faecal-oral route, and usually provokes no more than a mild illness.
-In severe cases, however, the virus attacks the brain and spinal cord, which may lead to severe paralysis or death.
+Infection is by the faecal-oral route, and may lead to the paralysing disease poliomyelitis.

 Model release not required.
 Property release not required.